 Basic courses: Economics 201 and Sociology 203.
+When dominant interest is in economics Sociology 203 may be omitted.

 Elective courses in economics and sociology to complete the major must be approved by the department.

-Credit toward a major in this department, limited to nine quarter hours, may be had by earning credit in any of the following courses in other departments, provided, that major or minor credit in some other department is not claimed for the same work: History 215, 317b, 415b; Psychology 305; Mathematics 228.
+Credit toward a major in this department, limited to ten quarter hours, may be had by earning credit in any of the following courses in other departments, provided, that major or minor credit in some other department is not claimed for the same work: History 317c; Psychology 305; Mathematics 228.